 Hopefully if the TrueDepth camera arrives on Macs we will also see improved FaceTime cameras, which currently suffer from disappointing resolutions.

-If you have been wondering why your FaceTime camera is blurry and fuzzy it's because the resolution is so poor.
-Something we have been calling for Apple to improve.
+If you've been wondering why your FaceTime camera is blurry and fuzzy it's because the resolution is so poor, something we've been calling for Apple to improve.

 What is Face ID?

 The TrueDepth camera brought Face ID to the iPhone X in 2017.
 According to Apple, Face ID is more accurate, faster and more secure than Touch ID (although your device is only as secure as the passcode that can override Face ID or Touch ID).

 Some Macs can already be unlocked with a fingerprint using Touch ID, a technology that Apple introduced in 2013 with the iPhone 5s.
 Touch ID has been available on the MacBook Pro since 2016 and on the MacBook Air since 2018.